Opportunities for Non-Music Majors

 Theory requirement

-MUSI 1P95, Popular Music since 1945
+MUSI 1P95 Popular Music since 1945

 • Survey of popular music developments in rock, jazz, pop, and related musical styles from 1945 to the present.

-• Counts as a Humanities Context Elective.
+• Humanities Context course

-MUSI 1P50, Music in Global Culture
+MUSI 1P50 Music in Global Culture

 • Explore how music both reflects and influences individuals and societies through case studies from a variety of musical traditions, past and present, from around the globe.

-• Counts as a Humanities Context Elective.
+• Humanities Context course

 MUSI 2P50 Western Music from Hildegard to Haydn